 British Virgin Islands

 The British Virgins Islands is a British Overseas Territory with a strong constitutional relationship with the UK.
 It is responsible for its own internal self-government, most notably in relation to taxation.
 The British Virgin Islands has an independent legal system based largely on that of the UK, with most law derived from English common law, and the final appeal remains to the Judicial Committee of the Privy Council.
-The economy is one of the most prosperous in the Caribbean.
 The British Virgin Islands has developed into a well-established jurisdiction for financial services as a result of the government’s commitment to business.

 The Cayman Islands is a British Overseas Territory and although a governor is appointed by the British government there is a large measure of internal self-government.
 However, the British government retains responsibility for internal security, defence, external affairs and the appointment of certain public officers, including judges.